twallema/pySODM/README.md

         > Fixed minor bugs encountered when using pySODM for a dynamic input-output model of the Belgian economy.
 Published to pyPI.
     - Version 0.2.4 (2023-12-04, PR #62)
         > Validated the use of Python 3.11.
 Efficiency gains in simulation of jump processes.
 Ommitted dependency on Numba.
 All changes related to publishing our software manuscript in Journal of Computational Science.
 Improved nomenclature in model defenition.
+    - IN PROGRESS: 0.2.5
+        > Validated the use of Python 3.12.
+Validated pySODM on macOS Sonoma 14.5.
 - Version 0.1 (2022-12-23, PR #14)
     > Application pySODM to three use cases.
 Documentation website.
 Unit tests for ODE, JumpProcess and calibration.
     - Version 0.1.1 (2023-01-09, PR #20)